untwisted/untwisted/BOOK.md

 ### The symbol **

 Consider a socket connection to a web server, the socket server can be associated to a set of events, let us consider for simplicity it is associated with three events.
-When the server sends data then the socket server will spawn **LOAD**, when it is possible to write data back to the server then it spawns **WRITE**, if the server closes the socket then it happens the event **CLOSE**.
+When the server sends data then the socket server will spawn LOAD, when it is possible to write data back to the server then it spawns WRITE, if the server closes the socket then it happens the event CLOSE.
 After that event there will occur no more events because the connection is down.

 ~~~
 server -> {LOAD, WRITE, **CLOSE}
 ~~~

-The event **CLOSE** that is associated with the socket server connection if it happens just once then no more events will be processed for that object.
+The event CLOSE that is associated with the socket server connection if it happens just once then no more events will be processed for that object.

 ### Event arguments